 Any job-search or career consultant worth their salt will tell you that identifying and quantifying your career achievements is key to standing out to hiring managers.
-You have to be able to point to your successes so that a potential employer can envision how you will create successes for their organization.
+You have to be able to point to your successes so that a potential employer can envision how you will create success for their organization.
 But sometimes it’s hard to identify those achievements and accomplishments.
 You know you have to have done good things, but can’t figure out what they are or how to talk about them.
 How do you figure out what’s important, what’s impressive, and what is worth talking about?

-What you did vs what you achieved
+What you did vs. what you achieved

 For example, duties and responsibilities for an HR manager might include something like, “Responsible for recruiting, screening, interviewing and placing employees.
 Managed employee relations, payroll, benefits, training and onboarding.”

 But, here’s the thing: the person hiring already knows what an HR manager does.
 You don’t need to tell them that part.
 You want to demonstrate why you’re the best person to do those things.
 So, here’s how to turn your duties and responsibilities into accomplishments:

 - Implemented systems, including an employee referral program to increase the ratio of qualified to unqualified job applicants by 85%.

 - Maximized team productivity and reduced costs by streamlining training and onboarding programs.

 - Identified issues with employee motivation and experience by implementing employee satisfaction surveys.
 Overall net satisfaction scores increased by 75% over a six-month period.